VoHoTv/coronavirus/README.txt

 * United Kingdom = UK
 * South Korea = S. Korea

-The coronavirus pugin relies on the API by javieraviles for all it's data.
+The coronavirus pugin relies on the API by NovelCOVID for all it's data.
-The API its Github page: https://github.com/javieraviles/covidAPI The API its license: https://github.com/javieraviles/covidAPI/blob/master/LICENSE
+The API its Github page: https://github.com/novelcovid/api The API its privacy policy: https://github.com/NovelCOVID/API/blob/master/privacy.md

 == Installation ==